 Moroccan Oil + Other ‘oil’ Products: Bad For Your Hair!

 If you don’t see anything that helps you, I would love to chat with you about your hair issue in the COMMENTS section below so that other people can see my responses – please do not email me or use my contact form.
 We all benefit from seeing your questions posted and answered here.

 As far as I have discovered with my own clients, the Malibu C Crystal Gel treatment and Undo Goo shampoo as weekly maintenance are the best ways to clear out buildup from Moroccan Oil.
 Make sure to follow up after Undo Goo with a low pH conditioner (4.5) to seal the cuticle and help preserve colour and hair health.
 If you have ‘unicorn’ or any other temporary rainbow shade in your hair, the Malibu will rinse it off – so use a good colour shampoo until about 10 days before your colour retouch appointment, then start a deep cleanse by doing the Undo Goo and low pH conditioner every second day.
 You can repeat this before every retouch appointment for 6 months to strip out all the Moroccan Oil residue.

-The Moroccan Oil product line, as well as other ‘oil’ lines, have been bothering me since they invaded the market.
+The Moroccan Oil product line, as well as other ‘natural oil’ lines, have been bothering me since they invaded the market.
 I have always been suspicious of products in the beauty industry that are heavily marketed and unusually popular – beginning with the original Brazilian Blowout, and we all know how that turned out.
 After seeing many friends, brides, models and clients with dry, damaged hair after using these trendy oil serums and product lines, I decided to do some research.
 My goal?
 Discover why this stuff is ruining everyone’s hair!